EternityForest/AnyoneCanDoIt/SoYouWantToUseLinux.md

 GNOME is a bizzare mashup of Android and maybe MacOS inspired design, that apparently has good touchscreen and accessibility support for those with disabilities, but I would otherwise stay away.
 It comes with vanilla Ubuntu.

+### When Swapping Goes Wrong

+There are two problems I know of that can happen when swapping your browser.
+One is that it could simply not work, or require fussing.

+The second is that it seems to, as of 2021, be able to interfere with browser sync.
+I'd suggest not swapping too much if you use sync for e everything like I do.

 ## Distros